idvoretskyi/gke-terraform-cluster/README.md

 ## CI/CD and Testing

-This repository includes comprehensive GitHub Actions workflows for automated testing and cost management:
+This repository includes a GitHub Actions workflow for automated code validation:

-### Workflows
+### Workflow

 #### 🔍 **Terraform Validation** (`terraform-validate.yml`)
 - **Triggers**: Push to main/develop, Pull requests to main